You’ve got your brand new home security system and are ready to put up the cameras.

 The Internet is an excellent source of information, or give a local home security system company a call to find out more.

 As a general guideline, cameras should be pointed at your own home or property.
-For example, you shouldn’t point a home security camera into your neighbours yard because this is a serious invasion of privacy.
+For example, you shouldn’t point a home security camera into your neighbors yard because this is a serious invasion of privacy.
+More details here.